Powerball: 2010: Cross-sell expansion

 On June 2, 2010, Ohio won a Powerball jackpot; it became the first lottery selling either Mega Millions or Powerball (when 2010 began) to provide a jackpot-winning ticket for its newer game.
 The ticket was worth a $261 million annuity; it was sold in Sunbury.
-Ohio's second Powerball jackpot-winning ticket, sold for the June 23, 2010 drawing, was part of another first; since Montana also provided a jackpot winner for that drawing, it was the first time a jackpot was shared through lotteries which sold competing games before the cross-selling expansion, as Montana sold only Powerball before the expansion date.
+Ohio's second Powerball jackpot-winning ticket, sold for the June 23, 2010, drawing, was part of another first; since Montana also provided a jackpot winner for that drawing, it was the first time a jackpot was shared through lotteries which sold competing games before the cross-selling expansion, as Montana sold only Powerball before the expansion date.

 2012 format change

-On January 15, 2012, the price of each basic Powerball play doubled to $2, while PowerPlay games became $3; the minimum jackpot doubled to $40 million.
+On January 15, 2012, the price of each basic Powerball play doubled to $2, while PowerPlay games became $3; the minimum jackpot doubled to $40 million, with at least a $10 million rollover for each drawing without a jackpot winner.
 A non-jackpot play matching the five white balls won $1 million.
 The red balls decreased from 39 to 35.
 The drawings were moved from Universal Studios Orlando to the Florida Lottery's studios in Tallahassee.
-Sam Arlen began his tenure as host in 2012, with Laura W. Johnson served as Arlen’s co-host.
+Sam Arlen began his tenure as host in 2012, while Laura W. Johnson served as Arlen’s co-host.